toddamoda/pyyxellsfgffg/docs/source/references/model_groups/data_processing_models.rst

 Data processing models are used to process data.
 Result retrieved with run_mode() will show :py:class:`datatree.DataTree` structure containing two groups:

-``Bucket`` group, containing the Photon, Charge, Pixel, Signal and Image.
+``Bucket`` group, containing the Scene, Photon, Charge, Pixel, Signal and Image, if initialized in the pipeline.

 ``Data`` group, containing processed data for each data processing model used in the YAML configuration file.